edshen17/music-trackr-server/README.md

 ## Getting Started

 These instructions will help you get a copy of the project up and running for development and testing purposes.
+For client-side code, refer to the [client repo](https://github.com/edshen17/music-trackr-client).

 ### Installation
 1. `npm install`.